+We used \$75.4 million of cash in our operating activities during 2022.
+Cash used in operating activities reflected our net loss of \$29.0 million, negative changes in our working capital of \$105.3 million, depreciation, amortization and impairment charges of long-lived assets in an aggregate amount of \$63.6 million, stock-based compensation of \$33 million and foreign currency transactions gains of \$9.1 million, which were partially offset by \$39.1 million gain from deconsolidation of our former subsidiary MakerBot and \$9.1 million of changes in other non-cash items, net.
+Changes in working capital of \$105.3 million were mainly driven by an increase in inventory of \$87.3 million as a result of increased purchases aimed at building up our inventory, as well as an increase in accounts receivables of \$15.4 million, partially offset by an increase in accounts payable of \$20.9 million, as a result of an increase in the level of our ongoing operations in the year ended December 31,2022.

-We generated \$35.8 of cash from our operating activities during 2021.
-Cash generated in operations derived from our net loss of \$62 million, as adjusted primarily due to non-cash items including depreciation, amortization and impairment charges of long-lived assets in an aggregate amount of \$57.5 million, stock-based compensation of \$31 million and foreign currency transactions gains of \$3.4 million, which were partially offset by \$13.7 million movement in other non-cash items, net.
+We generated \$35.8 million of cash from our operating activities during 2021.
+Cash generated in operations derived from our net loss of \$62 million, as adjusted primarily due to non-cash items including depreciation, amortization and impairment charges of goodwill and long-lived assets in an aggregate amount of \$57.5 million, and stock-based compensation of \$31 million and foreign currency transactions gains and a movement in deferred income taxes which were partially offset by \$13.7 million movement in other non-cash items net.
 Favorable changes in our working capital balances were mainly driven by an increase in our accounts payable balance.

-We generated \$27.8 million of cash from our operating activities during 2020.
-Cash generated in operations derived from our net loss of \$444.1 million, as adjusted primarily due to non-cash items including depreciation, amortization and impairment charges of goodwill and long-lived assets in an aggregate amount of \$442.7 million, and stock-based compensation of \$20.2 million, which were partially offset by foreign currency transactions gains and a movement in deferred income taxes.
-Changes in working capital and related items reduced our cash flow from operating activities by \$31.8 million; primarily due to proactive steps that we took to increase inventory levels and accounts receivable.